-14.2 Is Brownian motion a motion?
+14.2 Is Brownian motion a motion or a measured value?

 14.2.1 Brownian motion in probability theory

 There is a reason to consider that

 (A) Brownian motion should be understood in measurement theory.

 That is because Brownian motion is not in Newtonian mechanics.
 As one of applications of Theorem 14.2, we discuss the Brown motion in quantum language.